 Angela Hanscom is the founder of Timbernook, an outdoor day camp that integrates sensory experiences, imagination, and nature for all kids.
 The program is designed to foster creativity and independent play through exposure to the great outdoors.
 Angela isn’t just writing about how free, unstructured outdoor play impacts child development…she’s watching (and making) it happen each and every day.

-We are so honored that Angela, author of the new book, Balanced and Barefoot, took the time to answer a few questions for us about the importance of getting kids moving and playing outside and about her experience in a non-traditional practice setting as an OT.
+We are honored that Angela, author of the new book, Balanced and Barefoot, took the time to answer a few questions for us about the importance of getting kids moving and playing outside and about her experience in a non-traditional practice setting as an OT.

 Q&A With Angela Hanscom

-1 || How did Timbernook and Balanced and Barefoot become your passion and life’s work?
+1 – How did Timbernook and Balanced and Barefoot become your passion and life’s work?
 Why is the mission of expanding opportunities for unrestricted outdoor play for kids so near and dear to your heart?

 TimberNook was really an experiment.
 I thought it was going to be just for a summer — a fun experience for my children and the children around us.
 Only, what I had created was something that was unique since my background was not traditional of a nature or forest program.
 I’m a pediatric occupational therapist.
 We aren’t typically found in the woods, but in clinics, schools, homes, or hospitals.
 That in itself was very different.